sderosiaux/every-single-day-i-tldr/README.md

 ߒ᠔ip: Use Ctrl+F to search for topics you care about.
 I'm the co-founder and CTO of [conduktor.io](conduktor.io), a real-time AI Data Governance platform built around Kafka.
 In 2025, I’m focused on AI, Data, Kafka, and all things tech.
 ߚࠈappy reading!
+# 19-10-2025
+- https://mariozechner.at/posts/2025-08-15-mcp-vs-cli/ MCP vs CLI: Benchmarking Tools for Coding Agents
+> just make a good CLI\.
+It's simpler and more portable\.
+Plus, the output of your CLI can be further filtered and massaged just by piping it into another CLI tool, which can increase token efficiency at the cost of additional instructions\.
+That's not possible with MCPs\.
 # 18-10-2025
 - https://www.wheresyoured.at/openai400bn/ OpenAI Needs $400 Billion In The Next 12 Months
 # 17-10-2025